Instagram Tips & Strategies

 By Spencer Lanoue

-Creating an Instagram Reel that actually lands with your audience can feel like a shot in the dark.
-You pour hours into filming, editing, and writing the perfect caption, only to hear crickets when you post.
-The key to breaking that cycle and consistently making better content is feedback.
-This guide walks you through the practical, actionable steps you can take to get meaningful feedback on your Reels, both before and after you hit publish.
+Creating an Instagram Reel that truly resonates with your audience can feel uncertain.
+You spend hours filming, editing, and crafting the perfect caption, only to receive little engagement upon posting.
+The key to breaking this cycle and consistently making better content is feedback.
+This guide walks you through practical steps to get meaningful feedback on your Reels, both before and after you publish.

 Why Feedback on Your Reels Even Matters

-Seeking feedback isn't just about getting a confidence boost, it's a core part of a smart content strategy.
-When you understand what your audience thinks, you move from guessing what works to knowing what works.
-Good feedback helps you refine your video hooks, clarify your messaging, and double down on the content formats that truly resonate.
+Seeking feedback isn't just about boosting your confidence, it's a core part of a smart content strategy.
+Understanding what your audience thinks helps you move from guessing to knowing what works.
+Good feedback refines your video hooks, clarifies your messaging, and focuses your content on what truly resonates.
 It's the difference between posting into a void and building a community that feels seen, heard, and excited for your next video.

 Think of every Reel as an experiment.
 Feedback is your data.
 Without it, you're just running experiments with no way to learn from the results.
-By actively seeking it out, you create a direct line to your audience's preferences, allowing you to improve your content, increase engagement, and grow your account much more effectively.
+By actively seeking feedback, you create a direct line to your audience's preferences, allowing you to improve your content, increase engagement, and grow your account more effectively.

 Part 1: The Private Feedback Loop (Before You Post)

 The best time to catch a confusing intro or a clunky edit is before the entire world sees it.
-Building a private feedback process saves you from publishing duds and helps you post with more confidence.
+Building a private feedback process helps you post with more confidence.
 Here are a few ways to do it.

 Build a Small, Trusted "Feedback Crew"